 Brewery Direct to Consumer Sales

-The BA believes the American beer drinker should have access to the widest range of domestically produced beers made available by licensed breweries.
-To that end, legal drinking age consumers should have the right to purchase beer directly from licensed breweries, both at the brewery premises for both on- and off-premises consumption, and remotely for home delivery or shipment through a third-party carrier.
-Decades of successful and responsible retail sale and shipment by America’s wineries demonstrate that these channels can provide choice to consumers without facilitating underage consumption or undermining State revenues.
+The BA believes that legal age beer drinkers should have the right to purchase beer directly from licensed breweries, both at the brewery premises for both on- and off-premise consumption, and remotely for home delivery or shipment through a third-party carrier.
+Decades of successful and responsible retail sale and shipment by America’s wineries demonstrate that these channels can provide choice to consumers without facilitating underage consumption or undermining state revenues.
 America’s beer lovers should receive the same benefits.

 Franchise Laws/Access to Market